 2. Contact a consumer credit company

-3. Review credit report
+3. Review your credit report

 Phishing is the most widely known form of fraud.
 It typically involves someone sending an email that appears to be legitimate from a reputable source.
 It may contain real information, including a company logo and branding, or even personal information gleaned from your social networking site.
-These emails then urge you to take action — e.g., click on a link, open an attachment or respond to a message.
+These emails then urge you to take action — e.g., select a link, open an attachment or respond to a message.

 There are two primary types of phishing: broad phishing, where the attacker casts a wide net and hopes to “hook” one or more victims, and spear phishing, where the attacker carefully researches their victims using publicly available information in order to make the message appear more legitimate.